nbarendt/PgsqlBackup/docs/tutorial.rst

 Configure your server to use the archivepgsql command to create periodic snapshots of the server data directory.
 The cron utility can be used for this purpose.

+Choosing the frequency of periodic snapshots is a compromise between the overhead of creating and uploading the snapshot (Internet bandwidth, run-time effects on the PostgreSQL cluster as the snapshot is created, etc.) and the time required to restore a database cluster - the larger the time between snapshots, the more WAL files that will need to be downloaded and "replayed" by the PostgreSQL server during a restore operation.

+For many installations, generating a snapshot once per day is a reasonable compromise.
+A crontab entry for taking a snapshot every day at 3AM might look like:

+    0 3 * * * /usr/bin/archivepgsql

 Verify BBPGSQL Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~